-Debbie is an Occupational Therapist and co-owner of KidzSPOT.
+Debbie is an Occupational Therapist and the former owner of KidzSPOT.
 She received a B.S. degree in Occupational Therapy from East Carolina University and a M.A. degree in Organizational Management from the University of Phoenix.
 She has over 40 years of experience in pediatrics.
 Debbie is certified in the Neurodevelopmental Treatment approach for Pediatrics and is a certified provider for Kinesiotaping, The Listening Program, Therapeutic Listening and the Interactive Metronome.
 She is also a certified infant massage instructor.
 In addition to clinical work, Debbie is adjunct faculty for the Occupational Therapy program at Northern Arizona University.
 She has held numerous volunteer positions for the Arizona Occupational Therapy Association and is currently the Speaker of the Representative Assembly and member of the Board of Directors for the American Occupational Therapy Association.
 Debbie enjoys gardening, jewelry making and traveling with her husband.

 Kimberly is an Occupational Therapist who received her A.A. and A.S from Cottey College, a B.S. in Psychology from Culver-Stockton College and her Master’s in OT at Washington University in St. Louis, MO.
 She has worked in a pediatric setting for the past 20 years, including home health, school and private practice settings.
 She is a certified NDT practitioner as well as a certified provider in Kinesiotaping, Interactive Metronome, Therapeutic Listening, Samonas, InTime and The Listening Program.
 She has extensive training in CranioSacral and Biodynamic work, acupressure, and specialty training in Torticollis and sensory-feeding.
 Kim is an Arizona native and enjoys traveling and reading.
 She is married and a mom to 4 children